 There is no clear winner when it comes to ride quality.
 These days, many riders argue that carbon fiber wheels make the best compromise between performance and comfort.
 Carbon fiber allows manufacturers to engineer and fine-tune wheels with incredible precision.

-For example, with modern layering techniques, computer modeling, and high-tech resins and fibers, manufacturers can build carbon wheels that offer excellent performance while maintaining a comfortable ride.
+For example, with modern layering techniques, computer modeling, and high-tech resins and fibers, manufacturers can build a pair of carbon wheels that offer excellent performance while maintaining a comfortable ride.
 They can be stiff laterally and pliable vertically.
 Carbon fiber also offers excellent vibration absorption qualities due to its low density.
 This can help greatly to improve comfort.
 Carbon fiber wheels can also be built with more precision than aluminum.
 Tolerances are lower.
 All of these factors help to improve ride quality.

 In the past, this wasn’t the case.
 The first carbon fiber wheels were optimized for performance.
 They were made incredibly stiff.
 While these stiff wheels performed well in terms of handling and efficiency, some riders found them to be too harsh.